The Great Escape

 Step 3.
 Make the brand promise non-negotiable with one constraint

 The only catch is the mechanism.
+By mechanism, I mean the single rule that turns the offer into a test.
 They have to drop everything and take the train that is about to leave from the next platform.
 That single constraint transforms the idea from a nice story into a real test of desire.

 Why this works as live communication